shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step2.md

     Open the file `spree_application.html.erb`{{open}}.
 This Ruby file is the main template for the Storedog app.
 By integrating the RUM script here, RUM will be available throughout the application.

     **Lines 13-23** are the RUM script in the front end and set the initialization arguments.
-This code may be slightly different (outdated) than the current code snippet in the Datadog UI.
+This code may be slightly different than the current code snippet in the Datadog UI.
 It will still work.

     **Line 20** connects associated APM traces to the RUM events.
 When you view RUM event details in the RUM UI, any associated traces will be displayed in the RUM event details.